 - Statistics Education

 - Time Series

-BABAK SHAHBABA, Assistant Professor (Ph.D., University of Toronto) – Research interests: Bayesian inference, Bayesian nonparametric modeling, biostatistics, computational methods, Markov chain Monte Carlo algorithms, applied statistics.
+BABAK SHAHBABA, Associate Professor (Ph.D., University of Toronto) – Research interests: Bayesian inference, Bayesian nonparametric modeling, biostatistics, computational methods, Markov chain Monte Carlo algorithms, applied statistics.

-HAL STERN, Professor and Dean (Ph.D., Stanford) – Research interests: Statistical inference using Bayesian methods and model diagnostics.
+HAL STERN, Professor (Ph.D., Stanford) – Research interests: Statistical inference using Bayesian methods and model diagnostics.
 Primary area of interdisciplinary work is applications in the biological and social sciences.

-JESSICA UTTS, Professor and Chair (Ph.D., Pennsylvania State University) – Research interests: Statistics education; Interdisciplinary statistical applications, most notably in the use of statistics in parapsychology.
+JESSICA UTTS, Professor (Ph.D., Pennsylvania State University) – Research interests: Statistics education; Interdisciplinary statistical applications, most notably in the use of statistics in parapsychology.

 YAMING YU, Associate Professor (Ph.D, Harvard University) – Research interests: Statistical computing, Bayesian analysis, applied probability, applications of statistics to astronomy.

-ZHAOXIA YU, Assistant Professor (Ph.D, Rice University) – Research interests: Genome-wide association analysis, haplotype-based analysis, gene-gene and gene-environment interactions, gene regulatory network, genetic pathway.
+ZHAOXIA YU, Associate Professor (Ph.D, Rice University) – Research interests: Genome-wide association analysis, haplotype-based analysis, gene-gene and gene-environment interactions, gene regulatory network, genetic pathway.